ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ** Are you really really understand ?**

 It's too easy to fool yourself.
-Understanding and memory is
+There is only a fine line between a understand and copy.
+Do it again next day is th
 ## Sklearn API
 ## DS question
 ## Deep learning